mrmeizongo/AeroCalc/README.md

 Running program without arguments uses default values for airplane settings
 The defaults were designed with a nose mounted propeller in mind.
-If designing a push-prop type plane, modify the nose length to be between 0.5-0.7 of the fuselage length.
+If designing a push-prop type plane, modify the nose length to be between 0.45-0.6 of the fuselage length.
 Weight values are in grams and length values are in millimeters.
+The defaults are not set in stone.
+You can deviate from them a good bit and still end up with a good flying plane when balanced properly.

 ## Default values:
 AileronType = -b (-b for barn type ailerons, -s for string type ailerons) Wingspan = 1200 mm  (Everything starts from a user provided wingspan.
 I chose 1200mm as a starting point)
 FuselageLength = FuseLenModifier(0...1) - Default is 70% of wingspan
-NoseLength = NoseLenModifier(0...1) - Default is 21% of fuselage length
+NoseLength = NoseLenModifier(0...1) - Default is 25% of fuselage length
 WingRootChord = WingRootChordModifier(0...1) - Default is 16.67% of wingspan or 1/6 of wingspan
 WingTipChord = WingTipChordModifier(0...1) - Default is 100% of wingRootChord(for a rectangular wing)
 HorizontalStabArea = HStabAreaModifier(0...1) - Default is 22.5% of winspan area